rust-community/rustbridge/workshops/mondrian-pattern/README.md

 ![](images/fig05_random-splitpostition.jpg)

-This Exercise will give the mondrian painter a bit of 'artistic' (!?!) freedom.
+This Exercise will give the Mondrian painter a bit of 'artistic' (!?!) freedom.
 It can randomly choose the position of where to split the canvas.
 You will modify the operation `vsplit_and_paint` to use a random number for the split position.

-A coupple of things are already prepared in the example code.
+A couple of things are already prepared in the example code.
 There is an operation for generating random numbers available: For instance, `rng.gen_range(0.0, 20.0)` will produce a random number between `0.0` and `20.0`.

 Currently it is deactivated in the example; it is placed in a comment _comment_: